HeChris/DailyWorkDoc/Day1.md

-### sql server exception
+## sql server exception

-0180831_Q. today when use the dapper access the MSSQL,the script is ok,but when execute throw followwing exception
+* **Question** today when use the dapper access the MSSQL,the script is ok,but when execute throw followwing exception

-   asp.net ExecuteReader requires an open and available Connection.
+ * **Answer**  asp.net ExecuteReader requires an open and available Connection.
 The connection's current state is open i want figure out why got this error A:https://stackoverflow.com/questions/33497253/asp-net-executereader-requires-an-open-and-available-connection-the-connection
     In practice, most applications use only one or a few different configurations for connections.